 Which orientation is better?

-Let’s find out why?
+Let’s find out why.

-During portrait solar installation, the solar installers perth will need to cut and install 4 lengths of rail, and use 26 clamps for installing the panels:
+During portrait solar installation, the solar installers in perth will need to cut and install 4 lengths of rail, and use 26 clamps for installing the panels:

 On the contrary, for landscape solar installation, the installer will need 10 lengths of rail and 32-panel brackets.